 Carisk Partners (fka iHCFA) is a clearinghouse is specifically used to bill out claims only to Workers Compensation and Auto Accident payers.
-One difference with Carisk (fka iHCFA) (compared with regular clearinghouses such as Change or TriZetto) is that claims sent out via DrChrono to Carisk (fka iHCFA) will include the locked clinical note.
+One difference with Carisk (fka iHCFA) (compared with regular clearinghouses such as Change or TriZetto) is that claims sent out via DrChrono to Carisk (fka iHCFA) will include the locked clinical note associated with the appointment.
 Any unlocked clinical note will not be sent.
 Clinical notes are required by WC/AA payers when reviewing claims for payment.

 If you will be submitting Worker's Comp and/or Auto Accident Claims and need this feature turned on, please reach out to your Account Manager or support and they can assist.